Cyanogenoid/vqa-counting/vqa-v2/README.md

 ## Instructions

 - In the `data` directory, execute `./download.sh` to download VQA v2 [questions, answers, and bottom-up features][4].
-  - For experimenting, using 36 fixed proposals is faster.
+  - For experimenting, using 36 fixed proposals is faster, at the expense of a bit of accuracy.
 Uncomment the relevant lines in `download.sh` and change the paths in `config.py` accordingly.
 Don't forget to set `output_size` in there to 36 to actually get the speed-up.
 - Prepare the data by running
 ```
 python preprocess-images.py